 Maltreated by relatives who were nothing but against us.

-We had to write letters to mother has father’s behaviour warranted an immediate action
+We had to write letters to mother has father’s behavior warranted an immediate action

-My family was falling out of place and I was still only growing up
+My family was falling out of a place and I was still only growing up

 I could barely focus in life as it had been scattered with worries of never seeing mother again.